Close

 Damages Available in a Naperville, IL Car Accident Lawsuit

-There are multiple types of damages available to Naperville plaintiffs in car accident cases.
+Multiple types of damages are available to Naperville plaintiffs in car accident cases.
 Some damages may be easier than others to prove.
 Furthermore, the process for recovering each category of damages can differ.
-In a free case review, our Naperville car accident lawyers can help you determine what damages may be available to you in your car accident case.
+In a free case review, our car accident lawyers can help you determine what damages may be available in your car accident case.

 These damages are usually divided into two categories: